Jasminewong92/Jiemin-Huang.github.io/README.md

 _Intern_<br>

-Assisting in the preparation of academic conference about advance in orthopaedics.
-Hastening the promotion and application of pharmacological intervention of osteoporosis.
-Collecting literature documents that match the customer’s needs and desires.
-Providing general supports to the team member.
+Assisted in the preparation of academic conference about advance in orthopaedics. \\
+Hastened the promotion and application of pharmacological intervention of osteoporosis. \\
+Collected literature documents that match the customer’s needs and desires. \\
+Provided general supports to the team member.\\

 ## Publications